Premium User: Start Here 👉RescueTime 101

 ⓺ Alerts: Alerts can notify you when you have reached a certain threshold on an activity.
 You can receive desktop and/or email notifications alerting you when you've the point that you've assigned.
 You can set this to alert you when you have spent too much time on a particular site, or when you have reached a point where you need to stop for the day.
 You can create a new alert here.
 If you need help creating one, check out "How to create an alert".

-⓼ Offline Time: People who spend a lot of time in meetings, on phone calls, or have tasks that take them away from the computer will benefit from logging offline time.
+⓼ Offline Time: People who spend a lot of time in meetings, on phone calls or have tasks that take them away from the computer will benefit from logging offline time.
 You can manually log time in meetings, phone calls and even your morning commute.
 Or you can change your settings here so that RescueTime prompts you to add information about what you did with your time away from the computer.
-All of this time can be categorized and ranked just like your online activities so you can see a richer view of your day.
+All of this time can be categorized and ranked, just like your online activities, so your daily summaries are more comprehensive.

 ⓽ Highlights: RescueTime makes it easy to keep a record of the work you're doing.
-You can set up intelligent prompts to enter highlights at appropriate times, or by automatically logging directly from the other systems you use to get work done.
+You can set up intelligent prompts to enter highlights at appropriate times, or by automatically logging directly from the other systems you use with our integrations.
 Status reporting has never been easier!
-You will feel good about the work you’re completing, and you will never again get caught flat-footed when your boss asks you what you’ve been working on.
+It feels great to look back and see what you've completed, and you will never again get caught flat-footed when your boss asks you what you’ve been working on.

 We know this is a lot to take in, but customization options are some of the things that make RescueTime so unique.
 Take your time, and as you add more information and change settings to suit your needs, RescueTime will get better and better at showing you where you're most productive and where you can improve.
 In just a couple of weeks you will have a wealth of information about your habits which you can use to meet (and surpass) your goals!